On this page

 Mode of transmission of measles virus

-Measles transmission is airborne by respiratory droplet nuclei spread or by direct contact with infected nasal or throat secretions.
-The virus can persist in the environment for up to 2 hours and is highly transmissible even without close contact.
+The measles virus can survive in the environment for up to 2 hours and lead to transmission even without direct contact with an infectious case.
 Transmission has been reported to people whose only apparent source of infection was a room previously occupied by a patient with measles.

 Period of communicability of measles